gregogolla/gregogolla.github.io/docs/top-banner.md

 -	The treasurer or admin can view, edit or delete all transactions

 ## Messages Icon
-This icon links to the messages module which provides members with the ability to send messages to each other.
+This icon links to the `Messages` module which provides members with the ability to send messages to each other.

 <div style="width:500px;">

 ![alt text](images/3.1_Message.png "messages icon")
 </div>

-Clicking on the `See All Messages` link takes you to the Mailbox view from where a user can view all messages that they have received (in the Inbox Folder), sent (in the Sent Folder) or saved as a draft (in the Drafts Folder).
+Clicking on the `See All Messages` link takes you to the Mailbox view from where a user can view all messages that they have received (in the `Inbox` Folder), sent (in the `Sent` Folder) or saved as a draft (in the `Drafts` Folder).

 Clicking on the `Create Message` takes you to the `Compose New Message` view that allows you to compose and send a message to another member on the site.
 You can also compose a new message by using the `Compose` button at the top of the messages screen.